enkidevs/curriculum/blockchain/blockchain-fundamentals/mining/mining-pools.md

 Mining pools can also swap between mined coins to maximize the profit.
 This implies that the two puzzles require the same computations.

 But mining in a pool has its own downsides: if the pools goes offline, the miners won't produce anything either.
-There's also a chance that the pool manager keeps the entire reward for himself.
+There's also a chance that the pool manager keeps the entire reward for themself.

 ---